anh-tong/anh-tong.github.io/_posts/2021-11-19-deep-limit.md

 ---

 ## Introduction
-In this note, I will a short review for a part of <a href="https://arxiv.org/abs/1903.01608">this paper</a>.
+In this note, I will take a short review for a part of <a href="https://arxiv.org/abs/1903.01608">this paper</a>.
 I will try to bring (learn) some necessary background of stochastic optimal control.

 The main object discussed shortly in the following is represented as a SDE